 When designing with a border, the more space you leave around the card, the better the card will look.
 If you leave very little room, any minor factor will cause the card to be slightly uneven either to bottom or left to right.
 This is completely normal in the printing industry.
 There are many reasons why this occurs.
 First of all, whenever you buy paper it comes cut to a size many times by a guillotine.
 If it is guillotine cut, there is a very good chance that the paper will be slightly smaller or uneven in some parts.
 After this, the paper is fed into printing machine.
 There is some tolerance also in the press.
 The next step is UV coating (if applicable).
 After, it gets either slit or again guillotine cut to get to the final size.
 Any minor movements thru out these processes may make a difference even as large as 1/16th of an inch in any type of printed piece.
 Ultimately, it is not recommended to design with borders, but if its necessary, we will make a great effort to try to keep the job as good as possible but always remember there is some inevitable tolerance that must be taken into consideration.

-A gang run is basically a sheet with multiple orders of multiple clients being placed on it to divide cost of production among many clients and to be able to offer very competitive pricing to our customers.
+A gang run is basically a sheet with multiple orders of multiple clients being placed on it to divide the total cost of production among many different clients to offer very competitive pricing to our customers.
 The only down side is colors may vary from one time ordered to another because we cannot focus on any particular piece of art but instead we must focus on the entire sheet.
-Colors generally don't vary more than about 5%.
+Colors generally don't vary more than about 3%-10%.
 City Colors does use this method of printing to offer competitive pricing.
-For example, on a 12" x 17" sheet we can produce up to 24 business card orders.
-On a run like this, up to 24 different clients will divide the cost making the price of 1000 business cards 4/0 be about $20 vs 1000 business cards 4/0 being about $480 which is the cost of the entire run.
+For example, on a 23" x 29" sheet we can produce up to 88 business card orders.
+On a run like this, up to 88 different clients will divide the cost making the price of business cards and other items very affordable.

 City Colors ONLY prints in CMYK.
 No Pantone, PMS, RGB, etc. Very important, when sending colors that are not in CMYK the computer will often try to convert them to cmyk, but most of the time the computer conversion looks nothing like if the designer would physically try to make a cmyk combination out of it.